jschuwan/azure_terraform/terraform/README.md

 ### Kubernetes
 - Module used to configure Kubernetes namespaces and resource quotas
 ### AzureDevops
-- Module used to create service connections
+- Module used to create service connections for ACR
-- Module should be uncommented in main.tf for use (authentication variables should be set in modules/azuredevops/variables.tf first)
+- Authentication variables should be set in modules/azuredevops/variables.tf first